Ulick Fionn Burke: Knockdoe

 Supporting Burke were Ó Brian and MacNamara of Thomond, Ó Carroll of Ely, Ó Kennedy of Ormond, Mac I Briens of Aran, plus several Gallowglass units.
 At the Battle of Knockdoe in August 1504, Burke was defeated.

 Later life

-The annals record little of Burke's activities till recording his death in 1509.
+The Annals of the Four Masters record little of Burke's activities till recording his death in 1509.
 He was succeeded by his younger brother, Richard Óge Burke, 7th Clanricarde (d.1519).
-All but three of the subsequent Clanricarde's and Earls of Clanricarde would be his descendants.
+All but three of the subsequent Clanricardes and Earls of Clanricarde would be his descendants.